Our Services

 Helpful Resources

-Recommended next steps include prompt follow up with a clinician, a test of cure at least 3 weeks after finishing antibiotics, resistance guided therapy that typically uses doxycycline first then azithromycin if susceptible or moxifloxacin if resistant, ensuring partners are treated, avoiding sex until cleared, and seeking urgent care for severe pain, fever, or pelvic or testicular swelling.
+Recommended next steps: follow up promptly with a clinician, get a test of cure at least 3 weeks after finishing antibiotics, and pursue resistance-guided therapy (typically doxycycline first, followed by azithromycin if susceptible or moxifloxacin if resistant).
+Ensure all sexual partners are treated, avoid sex until cleared, and seek urgent care for severe pain, fever, or pelvic or testicular swelling.

 Let's walk through why symptoms may persist and what medically approved next steps look like.